Physical Education - "Promoting a love for physical activity and maintaining healthy, active lives."

 It is our wish that all Bolsover students will embrace these skills and transfer them across the curriculum as well as instilling determination and resilience within school, the community and the wider world.

 Subject Co-ordinator and Governor

-The subject co-coordinator for PE in school is Mr Dan Williams, who can be contacted on 01246 822324, or via our school email at firstname.lastname@example.org.
+The subject co-coordinator for Physical Education in school is Mr Tom Denton, who can be contacted on 01246 822324, or via our school email at firstname.lastname@example.org.
 Our PE and school sport nominated governor is Mr Simon Travell who can be contacted via the same contacts above.

 The National Curriculum for PE states: A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.

 The national curriculum for physical education aims to ensure that all pupils:

 develop competence to excel in a broad range of physical activities

 are physically active for sustained periods of time

 Pupils should continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
 They should enjoy communicating, collaborating and competing with each other.
 They should develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.